-Enter climb and descent information for the aircraft.
-Include climb and descent fuel flow at low and high ends of the operating range.
+Enter climb and descent information for your aircraft.
+Include climb and descent fuel flow at low and high ends of your aircraft's operating range.
 ForeFlight will interpolate climb and descent performance based on the entries.

-Provide a name for the en route performance profile (e.g., Economy Cruise) and define the Max Ceiling.
+Provide a name for the en route performance profile (e.g., Economy Cruise) and define your aircraft's Max Ceiling.
 Enter aircraft performance for every row up to the aircraft's max ceiling using the aircraft's performance charts/tables.
 When the table is complete, select Save at the bottom of the screen.